share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Obviously, regular cookies are not keto-approved because sugar and white flour are both high in carbs.
 But it doesn’t mean you have to give up on your favorite treats.
 I have shared before so many ways to make low-carb cookies with almond flour – your favorites so far are the keto lemon cookies and the keto pumpkin cookies.

-But here is another super quick and easy keto cookie recipe to fix your sweet cravings.
+This is another super quick and easy keto cookie recipe to fix your sweet cravings.
 These keto almond flour cookies are soft in the middle and crispy on the edge, with a wonderful almond vanilla flavor balanced by sugar-free chocolate chips.

 This recipe is simple and healthy, but it’s also: